gogo-boot/go-boot/README.md

 ## Description
-It is simple web template project, which is written in Go with Gin framework.
+It is simple web template project, which is written in Go with popular go frameworks.
-It is designed for microservice.
-The packaging is small only 8 Mib.
-As Gin is very fast framework. it inherits its character.
+It uses these frameworks.
+Gin/ GORM/ Graphql-Go/ Oauth2 for Go/ Casbin/ GoReleaser

+This template shows how to use RestAPI, Graphql, Oauth2, Authentication, Authorization, Database Connection, and build and packaging.

+It will be built and packaged in Docker Image.
+If you don't want docker image build, you can configure _.goreleaser.yaml_ file.

 ## Deployment
 Deployment test